Violating a Website's Terms of Service Is Not a Crime, Federal Court Rules - Slashdot

 Also if they have publicly advertised the website anywhere, could that not be taken as authorisation?

-Headline is misleading (Score:5, Informative)
+Headline is misleading (Score:4, Informative)

 First, this is a civil case rather than a criminal one.
 Laws like the CFAA and the equivalent state laws allow for criminal and civil action.
 More importantly, the ruling is a narrow one, focused on the specific aspects of this case.
 The court ruled that Oracle made the data available for downloading from their website.
 Oracle's objection was the use of automated tools to download the data.
 The court agreed that Remini violated the terms of service in how they downloaded the data.
 However, because Remini was authorized to access and download the data, the court ruled that it did not violated the law.
 It is entirely possible that someone violations of the terms of service might also violate the law.
 The ruling is logical, but the scope is also narrower than is indicated by the summary.